abdullah-jaffer/home-cleaning-bookings/README.md

 # Booking Service

-### service deals with appointments listing and booking of cleaning services for customers
+### This project deals with appointments listing and booking of cleaning services for customers

 ### Technologies used and purpose
 * Java 21